mgrassho/SAPBTP_MBT_Basic/README.md

 User and Password will be used in case of Basic Authentication needed by the backend.
 You may need to create a /http directory first.

-Next, we will create a new entity which reprents the remote data:
+Next, we will create a new entity which represents the remote data:

 ```xml
  <EntityType Name="User">